pablo-meier/Pablog/frog-sources/About-Site.md

 ## Hosting

-Since this site is a safe sandbox to futz around with things I want to learn, I did the MASSIVE OVERENGINEERING thing here.
-This used to be on a Linode, but with the bigger cloud providers who've come up, their offering is mad overpriced, and were always pretty terrible about security.
+I used to do something ridiculous, which was host this on Google Cloud (my old team!) using Kubernetes.
+I did this mostly because this site is a safe sandbox to futz around with things I want to learn, and I had no experience with containers.
+Prior to that it was on a Linode; I left after they were supremely embarassing about security.
+I used [CloudFlare][11] for easy SSL.

-So I'm on Google Cloud, and took this opportunity to learn [Docker][30] and [Kubernetes][31].
-I'm hardly an ops/infrastructure engineer, so a lot of this was new to me.
-I figured serving a static site is pretty much the "Hello World" of Docker.
-So if this blog gets **flooded with traffic** and the nginx that serves HTML simply _can't handle the load_ then in theory it's "easy" to scale this out (I'd have to learn more Kubernetes).

-SSL provided by [CloudFlare][11], which, damn that was easy.
 There [might be drawbacks to this][24], however.

+Nowadays, I use a full AWS stack of S3, CloudFront, and Route 53.
+A decent guide to do this is [here][32].

 ## Styles